 format fs=ntfs quick

-10. Even after formatting, you will not see the USB drive in the File Explorer.
-This is because Windows did not assign any drive letter to the newly formatted drive.
-You have to specifically tell Windows to assign a drive letter.
+9. Even after formatting, you will not see the USB drive in the File Explorer.
+This is because Windows did not assign a drive letter to the newly formatted drive.
+You should tell Windows to assign a drive letter specifically.
 So, execute the below command to assign a drive letter to your USB drive.

-11. That is it, you are done formatting USB drive from command prompt.
-Remember, we are within the Diskpart utility.
-To get out of it, execute
+10. That is it; you are done formatting the USB drive from Command Prompt.
+Remember, we are still in the Diskpart utility.
+To get out of it, execute the

-12. After that, you can close the command prompt Windows by clicking on the “X” button on the title bar or by typing
+11. After that, you can close the Command Prompt window by clicking the “X” button on the title bar or typing

-13. If you open the File Explorer, you can see your drive all formatted and neat.
+12. If you open the File Explorer, you can see your drive formatted and neat.

-See, it's not that hard to format USB drive from command prompt.
-Comment below sharing your experiences or any problems you face while formatting USB drive from command prompt.
+See?
+It’s not that hard to format a USB drive from Command Prompt.
+Comment below sharing your experiences or any problems you face while formatting a USB drive from Command Prompt.

-If you like this article, do check out how to zoom in and zoom out in command prompt and PowerShell and how to command prompt or PowerShell cursor size, color, and shape.
+If you like this article, check out how to zoom in and zoom out in command prompt and PowerShell and how to change command prompt or PowerShell cursor size, color, and shape.